 - They make sure deliverables are aligned across the projects and programs in the program.

-- They need to have strong experience as a project manager of a large and complex project.
+- They need to have strong project management experience with large and complex projects.

 - They need to have a broad knowledge of project and program management methodologies.